How to Teach English in China

 The number of English schools in China runs into the thousands, with some schools operating hundreds of branches across the country, so the quality of education ranges, as does the quality of jobs.
 But demand for Foreign English teachers is increasing.

-Universities and international schools usually offer the best working conditions for teachers who are serious about their work, this includes slightly higher salaries, accommodation benefits and visa sponsorship.
+Universities and international schools usually offer the best working conditions for teachers who are serious about their work, but not necessarily the best salaries, although they do offer accommodation benefits and visa sponsorship.

 With these types of positions applicants with the right qualifications and experience, can expect to receive numerous employment offers and good contracts.